jarrodparkes/jarrodparkes.github.io/_posts/2019-02-10-powerful-culture-of-freedom-and-responsibility.md

 - Think of your team as a sports team, not a family — some people may have to leave or move on, you’ll occasionally need to add more pieces to win, and sometimes people can be groomed into new positions
 - You probably don’t need more people... you probably need less people with more skills
 - Trying to grow someone into a new role usually isn’t better than just bringing in someone who has experience doing that role
-- [my thoughts] Netflix and I’m sure many other companies aren’t going to invest in you... that put that responsibility on you, not them; that sucks, but just proves that if you want a new role you’re going to have to go it yourself and it may require you up-skill yourself instead of relying on the company to do it for you
+- [my thoughts] Netflix and I’m sure many other companies aren’t going to invest in you... they put that responsibility on you, not them; that sucks, but just proves that if you want a new role you’re going to have to get it yourself, and it may require you up-skill yourself instead of relying on the company to do/reimburse it for you
 - ^ The business’ responsibility is refining the product, finding the market, and growing

 ## Someone Really Smart in Every Single Job